 Who we are

-The Trans-Tasman IP Attorneys Disciplinary Tribunal (the Tribunal) is established under regulation 20.61 of the Patents Regulations 1991 (Cth) (the Patents Regulations) and replaced the Patent and Trade Marks Attorneys Disciplinary Tribunal.
+The Trans-Tasman IP Attorneys Disciplinary Tribunal (the Tribunal) is established under regulation 20.61 of the Patents Regulations 1991 (Cth) (the Patents Regulations).
 Part 6 of the Patents Act 2013 (NZ) gives effect to a joint registration regime for patent attorneys in Australia and New Zealand, and includes the operation of the Tribunal.

 The functions of the Tribunal, in accordance with regulation 20.61A, are to hear and determine disciplinary proceedings commenced by the Trans-Tasman IP Attorneys Board against an individual patent attorney in Australia or New Zealand; or an individual trade marks attorney in Australia; or an incorporated patent attorney in Australia or New Zealand; or an incorporated trade marks attorney in Australia.